 Registered Midwives are University trained health care professionals and primary care providers funded by Alberta Health Services.
 Midwives provide medical care to low risk pregnant people from the beginning of pregnancy to 6 weeks postpartum.
 Doulas and Midwives work very well together.
 Many of their skills and recommendations regarding natural birth overlap.
 Having a doula at your birth, especially if it’s your first baby, is a very good idea!

-Lucina Midwives will take clients in to care who live up to a 45-50 minute drive (about 80 km) from our clinic which is located on the west end of Edmonton at 9505 163 Street.
+Lucina Midwives will take clients into care who live up to a 45-50 minute drive (about 80 km) from our clinic locations (north-east Edmonton and west Edmonton are out two clinic locations).
+See Contact Us page for detailed addresses.

 We offer choice of birthplace to all our clients, which includes Lucina Birth Centre (register here), home, or hospital.
 Midwives in Edmonton can have privileges at the Royal Alexandra Hospital, Sturgeon Community Hospital, Misericordia Hospital, Grey Nuns Hospital, and Fort Saskatchewan Hospital.
 Please make sure to check with your midwife to see which hospitals they hold privileges at.